barrylof/manual/README.md

 ## What do we need?

 Software stuff:
-* The 'fastled' library in arduino (tools-> Manage libraries-> search for fastled by 'Garcia' and install)
+* The 'fastled' library in arduino (tools-> Manage libraries-> search 'fastled' by 'Garcia' and install)
+* Adafruit_IO library (Also to find in tools->Manage libraries)
 * Adafruit_IO account (Make sure to get your username and key)
 * Zapier
 * Any account that you synchronized your google calendar with